 Management reviews its capital management policies on an ongoing basis.
-There were no changes in the Company's approach to capital management since December 31, 2019.
+There were no changes in the Company's approach to capital management during the three months ended March 31, 2021.

 CRITICAL JUDGMENTS IN APPLYING ACCOUNTING POLICIES

 The critical judgments that the Company's management has made in the process of applying the Company's accounting policies with the most significant effect on the amounts recognized in the Company's consolidated financial statements are as follows: